babyusha-1265/Smart-Irrigation-System/README.md

 # Smart-Irrigation-System

-This project demonstrates an automatic plant watering system using Arduino, simulated in Tinkercad with block coding.
+This project demonstrates an automatic plant watering system using Arduino.
 The system monitors soil moisture levels and activates a water pump when the soil is dry, ensuring plants receive adequate water without manual intervention.

 **Components Used**